nickolasteixeira/Orion_Labs/go-ele/README.md

 # Golang Version of the Elevator Server
-This doc should give you links to everything you need to know to develop the elevator-server code in Go (currently only tested in Go 1.5.3).
+This doc should give you links to everything you need to know to develop the elevator-server code in Go (currently tested in Go 1.8.x).

 # Generate
 We are using the [`go-swagger`](github.com/go-swagger/go-swagger/cmd/swagger)